NeoMythos, as the tagline says, is a site dedicated to listing and reviewing the "new mythologies." But what the heck is that?

 What's New

-The really active part of NeoMythos is the In the Shell Discussion Boards, talking about all things Ghost in the Shell and veering off onto other anime, video games, and such like.
+As before, the In the Shell Discussion Boards are particularly active, talking about all things Ghost in the Shell and veering off onto other anime, video games, and such like.
 There really is a lot going on there, so please visit!

 Search Now: